zhe/hugo-theme-slim/README.md

   GithubID = "Your Github ID"
   TwitterID = "Your Twitter ID"
-  AnalyticsID = "Your Google Analytics tracking code"
+  AnalyticsID = "Your Google Analytics tracking code" Summary = true  # takes true or false
+  Content = false  # takes true or false
+  # if both are set to true, summary is shown.
 ```

 if you use `config.yaml`, it could look like: